Enniwealth/Enniwealth/README.md

 - 🌱 I’m currently focused on **Building innovative solutions and enhancing the security of Web3 and DeFi ecosystems.
-Actively competing in auditing protocols across leading platforms like Code4rena, Sherlock, Codehawks, Cantina, and Immunefi.**
+Actively competing and auditing protocols across leading platforms like Code4rena, Sherlock, Codehawks, Cantina, and Immunefi.**

 - 💬 Ask me about **Javascript, Ethereum, EVM, foundry, Nodejs, Python, Solidity**